 It is a little bit of a mad house getting back to the ferry.
 Your tickets are not for a specific time so the later boats may be more crowded.
 I would recommend getting to the bus a little early (10 minutes or so) and being prepared for people to be pushy.
 Don’t worry though – the ferry holds a lot more people on it then you would expect.
 We could not get seats upstairs on the ferry back, so we sat inside and actually had a short nap.
 The ferry stops at E 35th St first on the way home, so the trip back was even faster.

-All in all we had a great day and definitely plan on a return trip.
+All in all, we had a great day and definitely plan on a return trip.
+Have you been to Sandy Hook?
+I would love to hear about your experience.

 - Board the boat a little bit early at E 35th st if you want to sit outside.